MokouTIde/BayesianCommunityDetection-MCMC/README.md

 The idea comes from Ising Model in statistical mechanics.

-This algorithm focuses on the network community struction around the critical point, demonstrates excellent and logical detection result.
+This algorithm focuses on the network community structure around the critical point, demonstrates excellent and logical detection result.